sbt/sbt-groll/README.md

 - `move=<commit>` – moves to the given commit
 - `push=<branch>` – pushes the current commit via HTTPS to the "origin-https" remote repository (needs to be defined!) under the given branch
-- `version` – shows the version of sbt-groll
 - `help` - shows this help info.

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with